selimnairb/EcohydroLib/README.txt

 vegetation leaf area index (LAI; NOT YET IMPLEMENTED), hydrology/meteorology point time series (e.g. streamflow discharge, precipitation, temperature; NOT YET IMPLEMENTED).
 By default these data are taken from national spatial data infrastructure (NLCD, SSURGO).
-However it is also possible to register custom datasets with the workflow metadata (NOT YET IMPLEMENTED).
+However it is also possible to register custom datasets with the workflow metadata.

 The fundamental operation for any ecohydrology modeling workflow is to define the study region of interest (ROI).
 In EcohydrologyWorkflowLib the ROI is simply defined as a